informatik-mannheim/cblocks/README.md

 You can turn on the cBlock by pressing the left push button on the board (if the LED does not turn on, try holding the power button a little longer).
 The cBlock will now turn on and attempt to connect to the network.
 Since no credentials are provided yet, the LED will turn red, indicating that connecting failed.
 Press the right button to put the cBlock into pairing mode.
 The LED should turn blue.
 Now hold the microphone of the cBlock in front of the speaker of the Bridge (Raspberry Pi).
 Emit the pairing sound by pressing the push button connected to the Raspberry Pi.
 After pairing the LED should turn yellow (connecting) and then green (connected).

 Once the cBlock is connected to the Bridge it will automatically be displayed on the Visualizer.
+A physical cBlock is visually represented by a floating card.
+In the screenshot below you can see the Visualizer while two cBlocks are turned on and connected.

 Alternatively you can read sensor data and control cBlocks via MQTT.
 The topic structure is described [here](https://github.com/informatik-mannheim/cblocks-backend/wiki/Real-time).
 Run `mosquitto_pub -t 'myClient/3307/0/0/input' -m '{"data": 100}'` to turn the motor to 100%.